best-doctor/Mario/README.md

 You have tons of business logic.
 You like clean architecture, but you're sane.
-You like dynamic structure of Python, but you're tied of runtime errors.
+You like dynamic structure of Python, but you're tired of runtime errors.
 You want to break things a little less and keep moving fast.
 You're is the right place.